Nonlinear matrix recovery using optimization on the Grassmann manifold: The feature map

 where the value $c\in \R$ is a parameter of the kernel, $\mathbf{1}_{s\times s} $ is a square matrix of size $s$ full of ones and $\odot $ is an entry-wise exponent.
 If the equations describing the variety are known to be homogeneous, one can set $c=0$.
 Note that the monomial kernel in~\eqref{eq:mono_kernel} is not exactly the kernel associated with the monomial features in~\eqref{eq:monomial-features}.
-Instead, $K_d(X,X) = \tilde{\Phi}_d(X)^\top \tilde{\Phi}_d(X)$ for a similar map of monomials $\tilde{\Phi}_d$ that has different coefficients than $\Phi_d$.
-Therefore, $\Phi_d(X)$ and $K_d(X,X)$ have the same rank.
+Instead, $\K_d(X,X) = \tilde{\Phi}_d(X)^\top \tilde{\Phi}_d(X)$ for a map of monomials $\tilde{\Phi}_d$ that has non-unitary coefficients given by the multinomial theorem.
+For $x,y\in \Rn$, we have